ankumar/ankumar/README.md

 “Open standards are the best way to make sure that everybody in the industry is involved in setting the direction of technology in our industry.”

 - Apps - https://github.com/tufan-io/noun_and_verb
-- ML Development - https://chaya.ai/ (Private, Open Source soon!)
+- ML Development - RetroX.AI (Private, Open Source soon!)
 - Meta Data - https://github.com/open-metadata/OpenMetadata (Open Source)

 ---